 - New Lodge Farm, Northamptonshire – All facilities are available after measures have been put in place to maintain guests’ safety.
 There is also a new 40 bay car park, turning the original car park into a pedestrian zone to enable greater social distancing.
 The shop has been extended to nearly 3 times its former size and an open air picnic cafe has been housed under a 15m x12m tent.
 Read about the changes at https://www.newlodgefarm.co.uk/new-lodge-farm-site-changes.

 - Wheathill Touring Park, Shropshire – There are 5 single occupancy toilet facilities open across the park.
 Each has a toilet, shower and sink.
 They have a traffic light system in place so that when the light is on you know that it is occupied before you enter the building.
 Toilet facilities are cleaned and sanitised regularly.
 Extra COVID-19 measure are on the website at https://wheathillpark.co.uk/covid-19/.

-- Fields End Water Caravan Park, Cambridgeshire – Communal toilets for men and women have opened but no showers yet.
+- Fields End Water Caravan Park, Cambridgeshire – A limited number of toilets for men and women have opened, but no showers yet.
 Full details of new policies and procedures are at https://www.fieldsendwater.co.uk/pitches/covid-19-policy/

 - Stroud Hill Park, Cambridgeshire – The toilet and shower facility is open, but the number of people is limited.
 See the park’s COVID Secure Commitment at https://stroudhillpark.co.uk/wp-content/uploads/2020/06/Covid-10-web-update.pdf.